10th February 2021

 – Keep on top of oral health (brushing, flossing etc).
 This could prevent decay, gum disease, infection and more.

 – Use mouthguards.
-These help protect precious teeth during sports.
+This helps protect precious teeth during sports.

 – Attend check-ups.
 Our expert dentists can detect early signs of things such as decay and infection, to help you better manage your oral health.

-Book your emergency dentist appointment as soon as you become concerned.
+Book your emergency dentist appointment in London as soon as you become concerned.
 We reserve slots for emergencies and will try to see you as quickly as possible.